MicrosoftDocs/dataexplorer-docs/data-explorer/visualize-power-bi.md

 ## Prerequisites

-In addition to Azure and Power BI subscriptions, you need the following to complete this tutorial:
+In addition to a Power BI subscription, you need the following to complete this tutorial:

-* An Azure subscription.
-Create a [free Azure account](https://azure.microsoft.com/free/).
+* A Microsoft account or an Azure Active Directory user identity.
+An Azure subscription isn't required.
 * Create [a cluster and database](create-cluster-database-portal.md).
 * [The StormEvents sample data](ingest-sample-data.md). [!INCLUDE [data-explorer-storm-events](includes/data-explorer-storm-events.md)].
 * [Power BI Desktop](https://powerbi.microsoft.com/get-started/) (select **DOWNLOAD FREE**).